freebasic/fbfrog/readme.txt

   #endif at last token instead of EOF feels wrong... also, cppMain() removes
   #ifs from the tk buffer, so tkReport() can't rely on tk buffer content in that
   case, and eof-1 may point at an unexpected token...
+- Various tests expose weird stuff: errors/cpp/expansion/pp-merge-token-from-macro-arg-doesnt-merge.h, correct? errors/cpp/expansion/pp-macrocall-1.h, shouldn't expand here errors/lex/open-*, missing source context in error errors/cpp/define-conflicting-duplicate, should cause error? errors/c/typedef-{proc|array}, should be fixed up automatically where possible and be removed otherwise (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef) errors/cpp/stack/*, missing #endifs reported with wrong source context
 - Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
 - Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes